MagTek-PaulDeignan/MagTekDocs/docs/Developer Documentation/D100005000MMSDynaDevicesMasterProgrammer'sManual/Commands/Command_Group_0x10nn/10_1014_Get_Transaction_Status.md

 ---

 ## Status / Errors
-- `90 00` success
+- `90 00` — success
-- `69 85` no active/suspended transaction
+- `69 85` — no active or suspended transaction

-## Notes
+## Implementation Notes
-- Prefer notifications; limit polling to recovery scenarios.
+- Prefer notifications for real-time state; use polling only for recovery scenarios.